Key Highlights

 If the Fed appears to prioritize growth over inflation control, bond investors may become wary of holding 10-year Treasuries at current yields.
 As shown in the 10-year yield chart (since the 1960s), the long-term downtrend has ended, and an uptrend may be underway.

-Key Drivers of Rising Yieldss
+Key Drivers of Rising Yields

 Ultimately, Treasury prices are governed by supply and demand dynamics.
 While demand may seem strong today, driven by misplaced optimism, supply will continue to grow.
 Yields are poised to rise, barring significant shifts in current conditions.